RIM shares rally as optimism about new devices grows

 The stock is up more than 90 percent in the past two months as the launch date for the BB10 devices nears.
 The stock has now enjoyed seven straight days of gains.

-RIM promises its new devices will be faster and smoother than previous smartphones, and will have a large catalog of applications, which are crucial to the success of any new line of smartphones.
+RIM promises its new devices will be faster and smoother than previous smartphones, and will have a large catalogue of applications, which are crucial to the success of any new line of smartphones.

 Thompson said he now expects RIM to ship about 35.5 million devices in fiscal 2014, up from an earlier estimate of 31.6 million.
 RIM, whose sales slump has been particularly pronounced in North America, shipped 7.4 million devices in its most recent quarter, ended September 1.